Unicondylar Knee Replacement in Bangalore

 • Septic Arthritis

-This technology re-assures the patients and allows them to focus on proper rehabilitation and exercises.
-It offers quicker recovery, reduced hospital stay and a faster return to work post surgery.
-It provides longer lasting results.
+This technology reassures patients and allows them to focus on proper rehabilitation and exercises.
+It offers quicker recovery, a reduced hospital stay, and a faster return to work post-surgery, providing longer-lasting results.

 What Happens During the Surgery?